-Building permits within the City of Millwood city limits are issued by the City of Millwood.
+Building permits, plan review, and building inspections are performed by Spokane County Building and Planning under a contract with the City.
 The City Planner serves as the Building Official.
 Plan reviews and inspections are performed by Spokane County Building and Planning under a contract with the City.

 Spokane Regional Clean Air — Asbestos Requirements

 - List of Comprehensive Plan Amendments and Development Regulation Amendments